[Yamagata Prefecture] 5 Recommended Beaches in Yamagata Prefecture! While the coastline is the shortest in Tohoku, it's packed with unique beaches!

 GOOGLE MAP

-In addition to the 16 Arhats, there are a total of 22 statues carved in the rocky area of Yuza Town, including the Bodhisattvas Shakyamuni, Manjusri, Fugen, Kannon, Shaributsu, and Mulen.
-It is the largest cultural heritage site among the reefs.
+A total of 22 statues have been carved into the rocks of Yuza Town, including the Sixteen Arhats, as well as statues of the Bodhisattvas Shakyamuni, Manjusri, and Samantabhadra, Kannon, Shaributsu, and Mokuren, making it the largest cultural heritage site on the reefs along the Sea of Japan coast

-There is an observation deck along the national highway where you can see the entire rock, and the ``16 Arhat Festival'' is held every year in late July to pray for maritime safety.
+There is an observation deck along the national highway from which you can see the entire rock formation, and every year in late July, the Sixteen Rakan Festival is held here to pray for safety at sea

 • Business hours: 9:00-17:30